-- only exported electricity (net output), and - the costs avoided by the retailer when they service their consumers using electricity provided by distributed generation as opposed to centrally dispatched generation, and - the following costs avoided by the retailer: wholesale electricity spot price, line losses and market fees.
+- only exported electricity (net output), and - the costs avoided by the retailer when they service their consumers using electricity provided by distributed generation as opposed to centrally dispatched generation (i.e. the wholesale electricity spot price, line losses and market fees).